This story has been updated from its original version published on March 20, 2019.

-Entrepreneur Elizabeth Holmes is once again the center of attention but not for any good reasons.
-After rising to fame as the next big super young successful brilliant (turtleneck wearing) college dropout in Silicon Valley, the multi-million dollar fraud behind her game-changing healthcare company, Theranos, followed just a few years later.
+After rising to fame as the next big super young successful brilliant (turtleneck wearing) college dropout in Silicon Valley (not to mention the world’s youngest female self-made billionaire), the multi-million dollar fraud behind her game-changing healthcare company followed just a few years later.

-And now, Holmes is getting the media treatment in the forms of podcasts, an HBO documentary, a book (“Bad Blood” by John Carreyrou) and even a film starring Jennifer Lawrence.
-A Hulu series can only be months away.
+Holmes got all the media treatment in 2018 and 2019 in the forms of podcasts, an HBO documentary, a book (“Bad Blood” by John Carreyrou) and even a film starring Jennifer Lawrence and a Hulu series with Kate McKinnon (both of which are yet to be released.)

 Well, as the book and documentary explain, there were many blatant lies and fraudulent activities committed.
 However, Holmes herself, like Fyre Festival and serial entrepreneur Billy McFarland, was an amazing storyteller and deceiver and most likely, a borderline sociopath.